GemberPHP/example-event-sourcing-dcb-php/README.md

 ### Domain code only
 This project does not (yet) define the internals of an event store, as it is actually interesting to look at how to implement the DCB pattern in a business domain; how does a business decision model look like?
-How does it relate to a 'classic' aggregate?
+How does it relate to a traditional aggregate?

 If the event store implementation (and all of its required related code) would be part of this exercise, its easy to get bogged down into technical details instead.